britecharts/britecharts/packages/docs/docs/tutorials/getting-started.md

 ---

 # Getting Started Using Britecharts
-Britecharts has been created to help users consume and create D3.js charts.
+We created Britecharts to help users consume and create D3.js charts.
 It leverages the *Reusable API*, a code pattern to encapsulate D3.js charts.
 This pattern produces chart objects that can be configured, reused and composed to build data visualizations.

 In this tutorial, we will *create a simple data visualization using Britecharts*.
 You will learn how to load Britecharts, instantiate and configure a chart and plot it within a container with a data set.